Welcome Class of 2025

 Merit-based academic scholarships are awarded annually to the top performing students in each grade level at St. Thomas High School.
-For incoming freshmen, merit scholarships are awarded for the first year based on a student’s score(s) on the High School Placement Test (HSPT) or the Independent School Entrance Exam (ISEE).
+For incoming freshmen, merit scholarships are awarded for the first year based on a student’s score(s) on the Independent School Entrance Exam (ISEE).
 In following years, these academic scholarships are based on academic standing, attendance and discipline.

 The George Clifford and Mary Theresa Gabel Scholarship was created to allow students with exceptional academic potential but limited financial means to fulfill the dream of an outstanding education.
 The scholarship is valued at 80% of the yearly tuition per year.
 Typically, two incoming freshmen are named Gabel Scholars every year.

-St. Thomas High School will offer transportation services with wifi-enabled buses for students living in the Cypress, Kingwood, and Spring communities.
+St. Thomas High School will offer bus transportation services for students living in the Cypress, Kingwood, and Spring communities.

 We offer morning pick-up and after school drop-off at the following locations: